Fleshcrawl

 Fleshcrawl is a German death metal band formed in Illertissen, Bavaria, in 1987.
-Their most recent album, Into the Catacombs of Flesh, was released in 2019 under Apostasy Records.
+Their most recent album, Epitome of Carnage, was released in 2026 under Reigning Phoenix.

 History

 1987–1997

-Fleshcrawl was formed by Stefan Hanus and Bastian Herzog in 1987 under the name Morgöth.
-In 1990, after original lead vocalist Wendelin Dopfer left the band, Alex Pretzer was signed on, the band changed their name to Suffocation, and released a demo tape called Festering Flesh.
-After the release of their demo tape, the band was forced to change their name because the American band, Suffocation, had released their first vinyl cut earlier.
-The band was officially renamed to Fleshcrawl and then released their first 7-inch EP Lost in a Grave in 1991 through Morbid Records.
-One of the first shows under the new name took place in their hometown in October 1991.
-It was a legendary underground concert together with the German bands Dead and R.U.Dead? and Demigod from Finland.
+Bastian Herzog and Stefan Hanus formed Fleshcrawl in 1987 as Morgöth.
+In 1990, after lead vocalist Wendelin Dopfer left the band, Alex Pretzer signed on.
+The band changed their name to Suffocation and released the demo tape Festering Flesh.
+After the release of their demo tape, the band changed their name because the American band Suffocation had released their first vinyl cut earlier.
+The band was officially renamed to Fleshcrawl and released their first 7-inch EP, Lost in a Grave, in 1991, through Morbid Records.
+They played one of their first shows under the new name in their hometown in October 1991.
+It was an underground concert with German bands Dead and R.U.Dead? and Demigod from Finland.

-In 1992, Fleshcrawl signed a recording contract with Black Mark Production, and in June 1992, they recorded their debut studio album, Descend into the Absurd, at Montezuma Studios, Stockholm.
-Shortly after the release of Descend into the Absurd, Mike Hanus, brother to founding member Stefan Hanus, replaced Gero Schmitt as one of the guitarists, and in 1993, they began recording their second studio album, Impurity, at Dan Swanö's Unisound Studio.
+In 1992, Fleshcrawl signed a recording contract with Black Mark Production.
+They recorded their debut studio album, Descend into the Absurd, at Montezuma Studios, Stockholm in June 1992.
+Shortly after the release of Descend into the Absurd, founding member Stefan Hanus's brother Mike replaced Gero Schmitt as one of the guitarists.
+They began recording their second studio album, Impurity, in 1993 at Dan Swanö's Unisound Studio.

 In 1995, Markus Amann left the band and Mike Hanus took over as the bassist for studio sessions.
-In December 1995, Fleshcrawl recorded their third studio album, Bloodsoul, which was released in 1996.
-Shortly after the release of Bloodsoul, Fleshcrawl began recording their fourth studio album, Bloodred Massacre, which was released in 1997 with Sven Gross replacing Alex Pretzer as the lead vocalist.
+In December 1995, Fleshcrawl recorded their third studio album, Bloodsoul, released in 1996.
+Shortly after the release of Bloodsoul, Fleshcrawl began recording their fourth studio album, Bloodred Massacre, released in 1997 with Sven Gross replacing Alex Pretzer as lead vocalist.
 Both albums were recorded at Abyss Studios by Peter Tägtgren of Hypocrisy.